kmdavis/myrrhina/Home.md

   - [D&D Beyond: New Players Guide](https://www.dndbeyond.com/tag/new-players-guide)
   - [Reddit: Comprehensive New Player Guide](https://www.reddit.com/r/DnD/comments/6w9jcv/5e_comprehensive_startingnew_player_guide/)
   - [Dicebreaker: How to play Dungeons & Dragons](https://www.reddit.com/r/DnD/comments/6w9jcv/5e_comprehensive_startingnew_player_guide/)
-- If you've played D&D before, but you don't know what West Marches is about, here's an [article](west-marches) we've written to explain this concept.
+- If you've played D&D before, but you don't know what West Marches is about, here's an [[What is West Marches?\|article]] we've written to explain this concept.
-- If you've played West Marches already, and just want to jump straight in to the particulars of this game, [we got you covered too!](getting-started)
+- If you've played West Marches already, and just want to jump straight in to the particulars of this game, [[Getting Started\|we got you covered too!]]